 Rapid technological changes may increase competition and render GINSMS' technologies, products or services obsolete or cause GINSMS to lose market share.
 The telecom industry is subject to rapid and significant changes in technology, frequent new service introductions and evolving industry standards.
 Such changes may adversely affect GINSMS' revenue.
 There can be no assurance that GINSMS can improve the features, functionality, reliability and responsiveness of its interoperability, infrastructure and other services to meet the changing demands of its customers towards new communications technologies.
 Similarly, the technologies that GINSMS employs may become obsolete or subject to intense competition from new technologies in the future.
-If GINSMS fails to develop, or obtain timely access to, new technologies, GINSMS may lose its customers and market share, and its results of operations would be adversely affected.
+If GINSMS fails to develop, or obtain timely access to, new technologies, or if it fails to obtain the necessary licenses for the provision of services using these new technologies, GINSMS may lose its customers and market share, and its results of operations would be adversely affected.